top of page

 Staff

-Along with our Board of Directors, Mission Hill NHS has two employees who are dedicated to the revitalization and stabilization of the Mission Hill area.
+Along with our Board of Directors, Mission Hill NHS has three employees who are dedicated to the revitalization and stabilization of the Mission Hill area.

 Patricia Flaherty - Executive Director